panalexeu/embed_ua_base/README.md

 ## xlm-roberta-ua-distilled 🇺🇦🇬🇧

-Check out the model card on [HF](https://huggingface.co/panalexeu/xlm-roberta-ua-distilled) 📄 — learn more about how it was built and what it can do.

-Also, try the model in action directly via the interactive demo on [HF Spaces](https://huggingface.co/spaces/panalexeu/xlm-roberta-ua-distilled) 🧪
+Check out the model card on [HF](https://huggingface.co/panalexeu/xlm-roberta-ua-distilled) 📄 Also, try the model in action directly via the interactive demo on [HF Spaces](https://huggingface.co/spaces/panalexeu/xlm-roberta-ua-distilled) 🧪
 No setup required — test its capabilities right in your browser! 💻